 In all fairness to the lovely people we met in Martigny, we should also give a shout out to the canton of Valais, which is the largest wine region in Switzerland.
 Although not a World Heritage Site, Valais is a rich agriculture region also known for its apricots, chestnuts and asparagus.

-The medieval walled city of Saillon – a treat in itself – is surrounded by vineyards and is indeed home to the world’s smallest vineyard.
+The medieval walled city of Saillon — a treat in itself — is surrounded by vineyards.
+Saillon, we were told, is home to the world’s smallest vineyard.
 The story was not entirely clear to me, but the vineyard, with just three vines, is owned by the Dalai Lama.

 Again, some things are just lost in translation, but I don’t think the Dalai Lama devotes a lot of time or attention to the vines.
-However, the pinot noir and fondant grapes from these vines are pressed and bottled with others from the region, then sold for the benefit of disadvantaged children.
+However, the pinot noir and fondant grapes from these three little vines are pressed and bottled with others from the region.
+Proceeds from the sale of those bottles benefit disadvantaged children.
 I think that would please His Holiness.

 So let’s lift a glass to the hard working growers of so many products around the world.
 But to fill that glass with Swiss wines, you’ll need to book a trip to Switzerland, right away.
 You’ll not regret it.